-In this Letter, we propose a microscopic mechanism for size winding by relating the operator wavefunction in the Pauli basis to the so-called Krylov basis, an operator basis generated by repeated applications of the Liouvillian (Fig.~\ref{fig:Schematic}).
-In particular, we introduce the concept of \textit{Krylov winding} as the linear dependence of the operator wavefunction phase on the Krylov basis index.
-We argue that, unlike size winding, Krylov winding is a generic feature of interacting quantum systems, arising from the linear growth of Lanczos coefficients~\cite{hyp}.
-Moreover, we establish that Krylov winding leads to size winding provided two additional conditions are met governing the relationship between the two operator bases.
-If one of these conditions fails---specifically, if operator growth in the Pauli basis is sub-maximal compared to the Krylov basis---we demonstrate that the wavefunction phase no longer increases linearly but instead grows superlinearly with size [Fig.~\ref{fig:Schematic}(b)].
-Finally, we illustrate these results in two microscopic models: a generalization of the Sachdev-Ye-Kitaev model~\cite{SY1992, SachdevSYK2015, kitaevtalk2015, SYK2016, KitaevSoftMode, ChowdhurySYKReview} introduced in Refs.~\cite{ ChenSYKplusSYKBath,Dissectingquantummanybodychaos}, and an all-to-all interacting spin system which we study numerically.
+In this Letter, we propose a microscopic mechanism for such coherence by mapping the operator wavefunction to the Krylov basis, an ordered basis generated by the Liouvillian (Fig.~\ref{fig:Schematic}).
+In this framework, the dynamics reduces to a one-dimensional Schr\"odinger equation on a semi-infinite chain, where the operator wavefunction travels exponentially fast toward larger Krylov index $n$.
+We introduce \emph{Krylov winding}---a linear dependence of the wavefunction phase on $n$---and demonstrate that it is a generic feature of interacting quantum systems arising from the linear growth of Lanczos coefficients~\cite{hyp}.
+Finally, we establish two sufficient conditions under which this Krylov coherence generates size winding.
+We illustrate these results in two microscopic models: a generalization of the Sachdev-Ye-Kitaev model~\cite{SY1992, SachdevSYK2015, kitaevtalk2015, SYK2016, KitaevSoftMode, ChowdhurySYKReview} introduced in Refs.~\cite{ ChenSYKplusSYKBath,Dissectingquantummanybodychaos}, and an all-to-all interacting spin system which we study numerically.